Amortization: What is it and how does it work?

 $0.00 |

-When you’re ready to start the mortgage process, apply online with Rocket Mortgage®.
+If you’re ready to start the homebuying process, you can apply for a loan with Rocket Mortgage® today.

 Lenders sometimes offer HELOC borrowers a choice between fixed-rate HELOCs and variable-rate HELOCs.
 Learn how fixed-rate options work and how to choose.